Blackpool Seagulls: English League North

-British Hockey League
+British League

 In 1982 they joined the newly formed British Hockey League (BHL) which had replaced the three top flight regional leagues in the United Kingdom, to form one top-flight league.
 In 1982–83 they finished second in Section C behind Altrincham Aces.

 The Seagulls then joined the newly created second tier of the BHL, the British Hockey League Division One.
 In their first season in the First Division, 1983–84 they finished in sixth place out of eleven teams.
 The following season was more successful as the Seagulls finished in third place behind champions Peterborough Pirates and runners-up Solihull Barons.

 The 1986–87 season saw the Seagulls finish in the lower half of the Division One table, in 11th out of sixteen teams.

 For the 1987–88 season, Division One was split into two regional leagues, each with eight teams.
 Blackpool were placed in Division One South.
 However, they had a poor season, ending up in 7th place with only Aviemore Blackhawks, who lost every match they played all season, finishing below them.